COMP-4350-Group-8/admin/sprints/sprint-3/sprint-3.md

 |Label       |# Samples|Average|Min|Max |Std.
 Dev.|Error %|Throughput|Received KB/sec|Sent KB/sec|Avg.
 Bytes|
 |------------|---------|-------|---|----|---------|-------|----------|---------------|-----------|----------|
 |HTTP Request|1500     |77     |5  |2247|157.96   |0.000% |623.44140 |35234.18       |35226.87   |57872.0   |
-The test.jmx file was uploaded to github and you can find it [here](https://github.com/COMP-4350-Group-8/admin/edit/main/sprints/sprint-3/test.jmx)

 ### Bottleneck:
 - The requirement for POST request is to already have a Boat and a Race created for what track is getting uploaded.